13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 - Bulkier feel compared to lighter walking shoes

-- Slight price increase from previous version
+- Price increased 3% from the previous version

 - Limited energy return for faster activities

-- Shallow toebox may not suit all foot shapes
+- Shallow toe box may not suit all foot shapes

 ASICS Gel-Nimbus 27 pricing